RDFLib/rdflib/docs/univrdfstore.rst

 An identifier of ``None`` can be used to indicate the store (aka `all contexts`) in methods such as :meth:`~rdflib.store.Store.triples`, :meth:`~rdflib.store.Store.__len__`, etc. This works as long as we're only dealing with one Conjunctive Graph at a time -- which may not always be the case.

-Is there any value in persisting terms that lie outside N3 (RegExLiteral, Date, etc..)?
+Is there any value in persisting terms that lie outside N3 (:class:`rdflib.plugins.store.regexmatching.REGEXTerm`, Date, etc..)?

 Potentially, not sure yet.